What crimes can be expunged in new jersey?

 The local prosecutor has the opportunity to object to your petition for expungement, which usually only happens if you don’t meet one of the eligibility requirements, if you have other criminal charges pending against you, or if expungement would not be in the public’s interest.
 Ultimately, the court will conduct a hearing, after which it will issue a decision to grant or deny your expungement.

-Contact an Experienced Clark Criminal Defense Lawyer About Your Charges in New Jersey
+Contact an Experienced Jersey City Criminal Defense Lawyer About Your Charges in NJ

 Were you arrested or charged in New Jersey?
 The consequences of a conviction could be severe, leaving you with a permanent criminal record and possibly even sending you to jail.
 That is why you need to speak with a qualified criminal defense attorney as soon as possible about your case.
-The attorneys at Team Law have successfully represented clients charged in Clifton, Trenton, Camden, Passaic, and throughout New Jersey.
+The Jersey City NJ Accident Attorney and criminal law attorneys at Team Law have successfully represented clients charged in Clifton, Trenton, Camden, Passaic, and throughout New Jersey.
 Call (732) 540-1394 or fill out the online contact form to schedule a consultation with a member of our legal team.
 We have an office conveniently located at 136 Central Ave., Clark, NJ 07066, as well as offices located in West New York, Perth Amboy, Edison, Summit, Newark, New Brunswick, Orange, Plainfield, and Jersey City.